Read in 3 minutes

 Downloading Ubuntu ISO file

-To download the Ubuntu ISO file visit the Ubuntu downloads page where you can find download links for Ubuntu Desktop, Ubuntu Server and various Ubuntu flavours.
+To download the Ubuntu ISO file visit the Ubuntu downloads page where you can find download links for Ubuntu Desktop, Ubuntu Server and various Ubuntu flavors.

 Most likely you will want to download the latest Ubuntu LST Desktop version.